tebl/BulkyModem/BulkyModem Module/README.md

 ![Build 005](https://raw.githubusercontent.com/tebl/BulkyModem/refs/heads/main/gallery/build/module/005.jpg)

 Sockets should be installed for the ICs needed for the completed unit.
-While you could possibly manage without them, they're cheap and you could probably afford to be quite as *cheap*.
+While you could possibly manage without them, they're cheap and you could probably afford to not be quite as *cheap*.
 To install I usually solder opposing corners into place, then reheat and push flush against the board before soldering the remaining pins.
 Note the indent that would indicate *pin 1*, the silkscreen on your PCB should have something similar on that you need to match it up to.

 ![Build 006](https://raw.githubusercontent.com/tebl/BulkyModem/refs/heads/main/gallery/build/module/006.jpg)